kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 component owns the gate(s) (via `.spec.managedFields`) and report the symptom to the component owner.

 - Faulty controllers may forget to remove the Pod's `schedulingGates`, and hence results in a large number of unschedulable Pods.
-In Alpha, we don't limit the number of unschedulabe Pods caused by potential faulty controllers.
+In Alpha, we don't limit the number of unschedulable Pods caused by potential faulty controllers.
 We will evaluate necessary options in the future to mitigate potential abuse.